patient-data-manager/pdua/patient-data-use-agreement.md

 PDM has the capacity to aggregate, maintain, and secure personal health data in a way that enables it to be: regularly updated; protected; compartmentalized; shared in whole or in part with the Patient’s authorization; and maintained free of unauthorized changes or interference that could render the data untrustworthy.

-Patient seeks to exert the right of access provided to Patient by 45 CFR § 164.524 and related HHS Office of Civil Rights guidance to regularly access personal health information maintained by healthcare providers in designated record sets and to direct providers to transmit Patient’s personal health information to PDM on Patient’s behalf.
+Patient seeks to exert the right of access provided to Patient by 45 CFR § 164.524 and related HHS Office for Civil Rights guidance to regularly access personal health information maintained by healthcare providers in designated record sets and to direct providers to transmit Patient’s personal health information to PDM on Patient’s behalf.

 As Patient wishes to have a complete, longitudinal health record under his or her full control and maintained on his or her behalf by PDM, Patient and PDM agree to the following terms: